ScamFerret/dataset/README.md

 ANALYSIS_LLM_TYPE="gpt-4"
 ```

 Note: These API keys are sensitive information.
-Replace them with your own API keys when using in production.
+Replace them with your own API keys.

 ### 3. Build the Docker image